senza fine

 BROKISGLASS is made from shards produced as a byproduct of handblown glass manufacturing.
 During the glassblowing process, up to 30% of the glass must be broken off the pipe, which in conventional production would be transported to a landfill.

-MASSIF is made from residual glass extracted from the glassmaking furnace.
-This molten glass has not been blown but is rather emptied from the furnace during maintenance and then cooled.
+Massif is made from residual glass extracted from the glassmaking furnace.
+This molten glass has not been blown but is rather taken out from the furnace during maintenance and then cooled.
 It forms fragments that are chemically identical to fresh glass but can no longer be used for glassblowing.

 The visual difference between these materials is significant: whereas BROKISGLASS panels retain the recognizable shapes of the individual glass shards used in their creation, massif has a more uniform, compact appearance, with soft, blended colour transitions.